Plant Health Undergraduate Summer Studentships 2019

-Researchers, with the backing of their institution, who can offer research expertise and a high quality research experience for the student, may apply.
+Researchers, with the backing of their institution, who can offer research expertise and a high quality research experience for a student, can now apply for funding for one of nine undergraduate studentships.

-The proposed research project must address at least one of the following themes:
+The proposed research project must address at least one of the following themes related to plant health, pests and diseases:

 - Detection or control